 An attribute-based analysis is advantageous in many ways as it provides a scientific way of comparing artefacts within an assemblage (at one site), and between different assemblages (at other sites), using the same classification system and measurements.
 However, certain important characteristics of an artefact are not captured very well in this method – particularly, shape.
 Rather than simply describing a shape, new digital methods allow us to easily quantify and compare shapes using a technique called geometric morphometrics.

 Geometric morphometric (GM) analysis is a way of studying shape using Cartesian landmarks (x, y, z co-ordinates of a point in space) and applying certain statistical methods to compare how the geometry (distances, angles, positions) of these shapes vary.
 It is widely used in the biological sciences for looking at shape variation in cells, bones, teeth, flowers – essentially anything where you are interested in understanding the relationships between shape and size.

-We will use photogrammetry to capture artefacts in 3D and use the software AGMT3-D to study shape variation at Tweefontein and other relevant sites.
-A major advantage of this method is that we can photograph our artefacts in the field using a simple camera and turntable set-up, then use software to stitch them together into a 3D model for analysis.
-We can leave the artefacts exactly where we found them, and study them from a computer or even print them in 3D.
+We are using an Einscan Pro 3D scanner to capture artefacts in 3D and various R packages to study shape variation at Tweefontein and other comparable sites.
+A major advantage of this method is that it allows us to leave the artefacts exactly where we found them in the field, and study them from a computer or even print them in 3D.